 Look for your desired cutting depth and line it up with the housing base.
 The depth has to be longer than the thickness of your material, or you can set it to be ¼ – ¾ the thickness of the material to carve a groove into the surface.
 Ensure the knife is tight enough to lock the cutting depth.

 When you cut through the material, set the cutting depth at ¼ inch longer than the width of your material.
 If you are not, measure the thickness and take away 25 to 75% of the height, preventing cutting too deep into the wood.

 Removing the circle cutter and Dremel

 Hold the tool firmly as you make the final cut.
 Release the trigger and hold the cutting tool with both hands.
 If you let go quickly, you will have your fingers hurt.
 Lift the trigger and place it on its side and disassemble the circle cutter kit.
-Keep a firm grip on the Dremel tool so that the material does not fall.
+Keep a firm grip on the Dremel tool, so the material does not fall.

 Cleaning up the circle cutter and replacing it

 Clean up rough edges when disassembling the tool.
 Wipe the cut with a clean cloth.
-What you use to wipe off the cutting tool depends on what you were cutting.
+What you use to wipe off the cutting tool depends on what you are cutting.
 Replacing the cutter is the same process as attaching the circle cutter.

 You Should Also See: